erqidiy/just-for-test/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 Awesome Git!
-Creating a new brach is very quick.
+Creating a new brach is very quick and simple.